-SMPFC's various plants and facilities maintain effective and sustainable Quality and Food Safety Management Systems to enable the delivery of products and services of the highest quality to consumers.
+The plants and facilities of the Company's business partners and service providers are required to maintain effective and sustainable Quality and Food Safety Management Systems to enable them to deliver products and services of the highest quality.

-The Company's Manual on

-Corporate Governance provides the

-framework of rules, systems and

-processes in the company that

-governs the performance of the

-Board of Directors and

-Management of their respective

-duties and responsibilities to the

-Corporation's stockholders and

-other stakeholders which include,

-among others, customers,

-employees, suppliers, financiers,

-government and the community in

-which it operates.
+The Company's Manual on Corporate Governance provides the framework of rules, systems and processes in the company that governs the performance of the Board of Directors and Management of their respective duties and responsibilities to the Corporation's stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and the community in which it operates.